streamingfast/substreams/docs/tutorials/substreams-sql.md

 In this tutorial, you will:

-1. Generate a simple Substreams that extract all events from the Cryptopunks smart contract on ethereum
+1. Generate a simple Substreams that extract all events from the Cryptopunks smart contract on Ethereum.
-2. Feed your data into a local PostgreSQL database in a docker-based development environment
+2. Feed your data into a local PostgreSQL database in a Docker-based development environment.
-3. Develop and apply a simple dbt model to your data
+3. Develop and apply SQL transformations with [dbt models](https://docs.getdbt.com/docs/build/models).
-4. Go from a local Substreams:SQL environment to a shared hosted development environment
+4. Go from a local Substreams:SQL environment to a shared hosted development environment.
-5. Create a production .spkg package and test it locally
+5. Create a production `.spkg` package and test it locally
-6. Deploy your .spkg to a production environment that fills a PostgreSQL database from your Substreams and applies dbt transformations automatically.
+6. Deploy your `.spkg` to a production environment that fills a PostgreSQL database from your Substreams and applies dbt transformations automatically.

 ## Generate a Substreams project from the Cryptopunks ABI